 Thank you, Andy

+This is an excerpt from Hannah Wilks' latest monthly column for Friends of The Tennis Podcast.
 I’ve been trying to avoid writing the words ‘Andy Murray’s last Wimbledon’, but I don’t think I can put it off any longer, and adding ‘(probably)’ doesn’t help.
 Doesn’t it feel like it’s over, bar the expletive-laden shouting, even if we’re no more ready for it to be the end than he is?
 Anyway, Murray’s tearful retirement documentary came out four years ago; this really has been a bonus - in open defiance of bones! – and a coda which has distilled his career down to its most essential quality, namely sheer bloody-mindedness.
 They shouldn’t put up a statue to Andy Murray at Wimbledon.
 They should just send for a trilithon-sized granite boulder and put it somewhere in the way; if you want to get to Centre Court, you have to get past this

 It's all David’s fault, because he brought up the Richard Gasquet match from 2008 during last week’s pod and now I can’t stop thinking about it.
 Yes, the moment, the one that launched a thousand montages: the cross-court-run, the flick, the flex, the roar as camera flashes exploded unstoppably in the dying light.
 But also the match as a whole.
 What I remember, watching it then, was the slow, slow realization dawning on me: So, this Andy Murray guy is really good.
 Not just British-at-Wimbledon good, but properly good.
 (I know everybody else already knew, but I was raised on plucky failures!
 I wasn’t prepared!)